-Issue: San Joaquin pocket mouse, western spadefoot, and American badger, and have the potential to occur in the Project area.
-These species have been documented to occur in the vicinity of the Project site, which supports requisite habitat elements (CDFW 2021).
+Issue: San Joaquin pocket mouse, California glossy snake, and American badger have the potential to occur in the Project area.
+These species have been documented to occur in the vicinity of the Project site, which supports requisite habitat elements (CDFW 2022).

-Specific impact: Without appropriate avoidance and minimization measures for these species, potentially significant impacts associated with ground disturbance include habitat loss, nest/den/burrow abandonment, which may result in reduced health or vigor of eggs and/or young, and direct mortality.
+Specific impact: Without appropriate avoidance and minimization measures for these species, potentially significant impacts associated with ground disturbance include habitat loss and nest/den/burrow abandonment, which may result in reduced health or vigor of eggs and/or young, and direct mortality.